Stencyl/stencylpedia/chapter-4/challenge-solution.md

-> NOTICE (October 2015): The solution project does not open up in any recent version of Stencyl.
-We plan to fix this up, but this will take time and is low on our priority list.
-For the moment, we'd like to focus on updating the rest of Stencylpedia first.

 This is the solution to Chapter 4’s Challenge, where we walk you through each step.

 [Return to the Chapter 4 Challenge](http://www.stencyl.com/help/viewArticle/165/)